do-your-own-seo/do-your-own-seo.github.io/source/en/_posts/2019-10-07-how-do-google-algorithms-work.md

 tags: [Google, Google аlgorithms, Search ranking, SEO]
 title: "What Ranking Factors matter more to Google Algorithms?"
-description: "SEO magic no longer works.
-Google Algorithms can analyze contexts and draw the right conclusions.
-So what’s now better for rankings &#10112;&#10113;&#10114;: links or other factors?"
+description: "Gray-hat techniques are unreliable because Google algorithms can rank websites like human experts.
+So what matters more for SEO: content, links, or other ranking factors?"
 keywords: "google algorithms, how google ranks pages"
 modal: "needed"
 schema: FAQPage